Bhavishya02/Food.delivery-/README.md

 # Food Delivery

 ## Overview
-This is a **Food delivery project** built with **FastAPI** and **SQLite/PostgreSQL**, designed to handle user authentication, restaurant management, orders, and delivery assignments.
+This is a **Food delivery project** built with **FastAPI** and **SQLite**, designed to handle user authentication, restaurant management, orders, and delivery assignments.
 The API provides endpoints for users to place orders, restaurants to manage menus, and riders to handle deliveries efficiently.

 ## Features
 - **User Authentication** (Register/Login)